Department of Accounting and Finance

 AC 264.
 Taxation and the Working Poor.
 3 Hours.

-Students will explore the objectives and consequences of the U.S. federal tax system in relation to the working poor.
-Topics covered will include the Earned Income Tax Credit and child tax credit.
-In addition, students will study common mis-perceptions of those living in poverty.
-The course will consist of classroom instruction, tax preparation training, completion of a tax certification test, and volunteer tax preparation at a community-based site.
-This course is open to both business and non-business majors and assumes no prior knowledge of accounting or tax.
-The course is a service-learning course and will satisfy the experiential learning requirement in the Collat School of Business.
-This course meets Blazer Core City as a Classroom requirement with flags in High-Impact: Service Learning and Civic Engagement.
+Students will gain a basic understanding of how certain components of the U.S. federal tax system impact the working poor.
+The focus will be almost totally on the Earned Income Tax Credit that lifts millions of taxpayers over the poverty level each year.
+In addition, students will study common misperceptions of those living in poverty, some of the causes of poverty, and barriers to prosperity.
+The course will consist of readings and discussions and numerous guest speakers that deal with various pieces of poverty, homelessness, food insecurity, education, and other topics in the central Alabama (or statewide) area.
+Students will complete training in basic income tax return preparation, pass a certification exam, and volunteer at a VITA site preparing tax returns for low-income taxpayers that are eligible for the Earned Income Tax Credit.
+The course is open to both business and non-business majors and assumes no prior knowledge of accounting or tax.
+This is a service-learning course.
+This course meets Blazer Core City as a Classroom requirement with flags in High Impact: Service Learning and Civic Engagement.

 AC 265.
 Financial Oversight for Not-for-Profit Organizations.
 3 Hours.

-Students will explore the basics of financial oversight for Nonprofit organizations (NPOs) with a particular emphasis on the internal controls over the receipt and disbursement of cash.
-Students will consider the risks for fraud and embezzlement and the steps that can be taken to mitigate those risks.
-Students will also study and discuss the overall fiduciary duty of the Board of Directors to protect the assets of the NPO.
-Students will work as teams to assess the internal controls of an NPO, identify risks, and make recommendations to lessen those risks.
-The recommendations will be made to the NPO’s Board of Directors.
+Students will explore the basics of financial oversight for nonprofit organizations (NPOs) with emphasis on the overall fiduciary duty of the Board of Directors to protect the assets of the NPO.
+Special emphasis will be placed on cash management.
+Students will consider the risks for fraud and embezzlement and the steps that can be taken to reduce those risks.
+Students will work as teams (mentored by a local financial professional) to assess the risk of loss due to weak policies and procedures.
+Students will identify those risks and make recommendations to mitigate them.
 This could have a significant impact on the organization, as many NPOs are the target for theft and/or fraud.
-The course is a service-learning course and will satisfy the experiential learning requirement in the Collat School of Business.
+This is a service-learning course and assumes no prior knowledge of NPOs or accounting/financial controls.
+It is open to both business and non-business majors.

 AC 300.
 Financial Accounting I. 3 Hours.